Welcome to today's edition of the Rush 24-7 podcast.

 Byron York story.

-In just the past few months, his insights have appeared in articles in New York Times, the Washington Post, USA Today, AP Politico, Boston Globe, Christian Science Monitor, and many more.
+In just the past few months, his insights have appeared in articles in the New York Times, Washington Post, USA Today, AP Politico, Boston Globe, Christian Science Monitor, and many more.

-He's a co-founder of the influential website, Polster.com, as well as a co-director of the Big Ten Battleground poll.
+He's a co-founder of the influential website Polster.com, as well as a co-director of the Big Ten Battleground Poll.

 So Franklin answered with considerable authority when he was asked at a recent forum on the November election results why Republicans emerged victorious in so many races.

-Franklin said, and remember this is a go-to polypsy guy.
+Franklin said, and remember this is a go-to polypsych, I'm not endorsing the American voter.

 They're pretty damn stupid.

-Everywhere you look, the Washington Post today, politico, everybody well, political liberals have maybe taken themselves down a wrong path, but the divide in the country is now well established.
+Everywhere you look, the Washington Post today, Politico, everybody, well, Politico is saying liberals have maybe taken themselves down the wrong path, but the divide in the country is now well established, although we were supposed to be unified.

 The divide is well established.